mattortiz/app-settings/README.md

 This repo is a place for me to share those things with friends and anyone who may find them helpful.

-I provide no support for any of the tools, settings, or apps—what so ever.
-Hope their helpful. ;)
+I provide no support for any of the tools, settings, or apps.
+I hope their helpful. ;)